 Over the last 30 years and four companies later, I’ve learned a lot about what it takes to set a company up for success.
 Oftentimes, success is tied to making forward thinking product decisions, focusing on the customer, and developing a strong culture that lets your teams thrive.
-Here are my 10 key pieces of advice for building a successful company.
+Here are my 10 key pieces of advice for growth from a serial healthcare entrepreneur.

 Relentlessly focus on the product

 Many times, new founders or serial healthcare entrepreneurs, want to move quickly, sacrificing the initial time and effort investment to get the product architecture right the first time.
 But it’s very hard to go back and reengineer something that’s not built well from the beginning.
 It’s important to make that initial investment and get the architecture right the first time to avoid the house of cards that appears 5-10 years down the line.

 Make forward-looking technology choices

 Related to focusing on the product first, it’s also important to have a forward-looking mindset when it comes to technology.
 To create a product that stands the test of time, you need to look ahead to where tech is going.
 Sometimes, that may mean making the hard choice to select a technology that is up and coming, but not perfect today.